Skip to content

 • It enables people to access services and support.

-You can find out more about diagnosis on the NHS website
+You can find out more about diagnosis on the NHS website.
+There is also information about your choices within the NHS, giving you greater control of your care.

 Your GP, Community Mental Health Team or Adult Social Care department can refer you to the free Hampshire Autism Service for diagnosis and support: